Making risotto properly is a technique that everyone should have, via WSJ.

-Ad Hoc at Home cookbook with Thomas Keller and Dave Cruz, they showed me this excellent method of chopping chives.
+When I was working on the Ad Hoc at Home cookbook with Thomas Keller and Dave Cruz, they showed me this excellent method of chopping chives.
 Wrap a bundle of chives in a damp folded towel and then cut.
 It solves two problems: you don’t crush them as you can when they rest flat on the board; and you don’t wind up with long strings of half-cut chive where they knife didn’t go all the way through.
 You end up with PERFECT chives.
 It’s also cleaner generally.
 I love this technique.
-If you liked this post, read:When I was working on the
+If you liked this post, read: My past post on drying herbs from your garden.
+Spillover from the bacon photo: bake some cheddar, bacon, and chive biscuits.
+Anna Hewitt discusses making container herb gardens for those who lack space or are city dwellers.
+Making candied herbs shared Read On »

-The New York Times tells you to steam your turkey!
+I love how every year the major food media come up with some new way to do the same old thing.
+This year The New York Times tells you to steam your turkey!
 Not that there’s anything wrong with the story or the technique (by the Jacques Pépin, after all).
 My view is why mess with what works?
 For important occasions, the rule is: go with what works.
 And of all my years roasting a turkey, I’ve found that the braise/roast method works best, as I wrote last year.
-The reason is that this method solves the two great Turkey Conundrums: 1) how to have both juicy breast meat and tender dark meat, and 2) how to serve it all hot to a lot of ...I love how every year the major food media come up with some new way to do the same old thing.
-This year
+The reason is that this method solves the two great Turkey Conundrums: 1) how to have both juicy breast meat and tender dark meat, and 2) how to serve it all hot to a lot of people.
+Answer: the roast/braise method.
+Year before last, I was Read On »

 That 30 cases of salmonella have been reported in 18 states is, of course, troubling (HuffPo story here).
 I buy bottled stuff—mustard, mayo, ketchup, hoisin, etc.—and feed it to my kids.
 But the salmonella—have they isolated its source?—makes it an an opportune time to encourage people to make their own peanut butter.
 Why?
 It tastes better, it’s easy to make if you have a food processor, and it won’t have nasty bugs that can make your kids sick.
 And, it’s cheaper by far than buying commercial.
 At my local Asian grocery, a five-pound bag of peanuts costs me $9.99.
 A pound of peanuts ($2) will yield a little more than a pound of peanut butter, less than half what you’ll pay for decent peanut butter (Smucker’s All-Natural costs $4.83 at my local store and a whopping $11.66 from Read On »